joalsebaey/ultra-marathon-analytics/README.md

 ### A. Infrastructure Hurdles
 **Challenge:** PySpark on Windows requires Hadoop binaries (`winutils.exe`) and environment variable gymnastics.
-**Solution:** Switched to Google Colab for development, then containerized with Docker for reproducibility.
+**Solution:** Switched to Google Colab for development.
 Local Windows setup is viable but adds friction to Big Data workflows.

 ### B. The "Flexibility vs. Performance" Tension
 **Mistake:** Initially assumed star schema = "correct" data warehousing, ignoring the specific use case.